2020 San Juan, Puerto Rico, mayoral election: Litigation

 Manuel Natal Albelo launched a legal challenge demanding that a new election be held for the municipality's 77th Unit, which groups together several forms of absentee-voting and mail-in ballots.
 In his litigation, he alleged widespread irregularities during the counting process and leading to the election.
-The lawsuit was dismissed by a judge in January 2021.
+The lawsuit was dismissed by a judge in January 2021 due to a total lack of evidence supporting the claim.